-Aurora to buy Uber’s self-driving vehicles arm
+Uber, hard-hit by pandemic, sells its robot-vehicle division

 Uber will not have exclusive rights as a ride-hailing company to Aurora’s technology, but the two companies will have a “preferred relationship,” Urmson said.

-“For the last five years, our phenomenal team at ATG has been at the forefront of this effort — and in joining forces with Aurora, they are now in pole position to deliver on that promise even faster,” said Dara Khosrowshahi, Uber CEO, in a statement.
-“I’m looking forward to working with Chris, and to bringing the Aurora Driver to the Uber network in the years ahead.”

-Uber will lose a critical piece of its company after the pandemic cut into its finances by suppressing demand for shared rides.
+San Francisco-based Uber will lose a critical piece of its company after the pandemic cut into its finances by suppressing demand for shared rides.
 Its path to profitability has often been linked with its plans to deploy autonomous vehicles and reduce the high cost of paying drivers.

 The company’s efforts around self-driving technology was marred in March 2018 when one of its automated test vehicles hit and killed a woman, the first death involving the technology.
 The backup Uber driver involved in the crash was charged with negligent homicide for being distracted in the moments before fatally striking the woman in suburban Phoenix.